-Recreational Player: A natural Person who is so defined by the relevant National Anti-Doping Organization; provided, however, the term shall not include any Person who, within the five (5) years prior to committing any anti-doping rule violation, has been an International-Level Player (as defined by the IIHF consistent with the International Standard for Testing and Investigations) or National-Level Player (as defined by each National Anti-Doping Organization consistent with the International Standard for Testing and Investigations), has represented any country in an International Event in an open category or has been included within any Registered Testing Pool or other whereabouts information pool maintained by any International-Level Player and/or a Player's participation.
+Recreational Player: A natural Person who is so defined by the relevant National Anti-Doping Organization; provided, however, the term shall not include any Person who, within the five (5) years prior to committing any anti-doping rule violation, has been an International-Level Player (as defined by the IIHF consistent with the International Standard for Testing and Investigations) or National-Level Player (as defined by each National Anti-Doping Organization consistent with the International Standard for Testing and Investigations) or National-Level Player (as defined by each National Anti-Doping Organization consistent with the International Standard for Testing and Investigations), has represented any country in an International Event in an open category or has been included within any Registered Testing Pool or other whereabouts information pool maintained by any International Federation or National Anti-Doping Organization.
 Notwithstanding IIHF's definition of an International-Level Player and/or a Player's participation in an International Event, for anti-doping rule violations committed during or in connection with an IIHF Championships as defined in IIHF Bylaw 1, at IIHF's discretion and provided that they satisfy all of the criteria to be a Recreational Player pursuant to this definition, a Recreational Player can be any natural Person that:

-- participates in an IIHF Senior Men Ice Hockey World Championship Division II or lower; or - participates in an IIHF Senior Women Ice Hockey World Championship Division I Group B or lower; and - the expenses he/she directly incurs from playing ice hockey exceeds the compensation the player may receive for his/her ice hockey activity.
+- participates in an IIHF Senior Men Ice Hockey World Championship Division II or lower; or - participates in an IIHF Senior Women Ice Hockey World Championship Division I Group B or lower; and - the expenses he/she directly incurs from playing Ice Hockey exceeds the compensation the player may receive for his/her Ice Hockey activity.